 - Memory cards

 With the above travel tips I think I answered the most common questions about traveling to Uganda.
-Much more about my 3-week trip to the Pearl of Africa you will find in my Ultimate Uganda travel blog, including my itinerary, things to do and the best places to see in Uganda.
-For a more detailed blog about mountain gorilla trekking in Uganda, click here.
+Much more about my 3-week trip to the Pearl of Africa you will find in my Ultimate Uganda itinerary, with things to do and the best places to visit in Uganda.
+Or check out my guide for the mountain gorilla trekking in Bwindi National Park.